On the Right Track at UEI College

 He was tired from having to support his younger siblings when his mom got sick, tired from breaking his back to earn minimum wage, and tired of feeling like a failure as a man, an adult and a role model.

 As if piling onto this physical and emotional exhaustion, Angel said his greatest worry was he didn’t know how to change the direction of his life.

 “I was just tired of the way I was living,” said Angel, 23, of Phoenix, Arizona.
 “I’m a very low-self-esteem person, but I’m working to slowly build everything back up.
 I’m the type where I’ll help somebody, I’ll boost them up, but I can’t do it for myself.”

 That began to change when he first reached out to UEI College in Phoenix.
 Regret from not completing school always gnawed at him, so the knowledge that he could earn his high school diploma while also learning a valuable trade helped him overcome a critical mental hurdle.

-Not only has he conquered that regret by enrolling in UEI College’s Dental Assistant program in Phoenix, but he has since had perfect attendance while earning a spot on UEI’s honor roll.
+Not only has he conquered that regret by enrolling in UEI College’s Dental Assistant Training Program, but he has since had perfect attendance while earning a spot on UEI’s honor roll.
 Angel is on track to graduate from the program this spring.

 “When I first met Angel, I could see that he was ready for a big change and that he had the courage and commitment needed to make that change.
 I was so proud of him when he passed the assessment and enrolled in the Dental Assisting program.
 I could feel his energy changing and I just knew that his life was changing,” said Marcella Grassa, Assistant Director of Admissions.